YuyaHirano1994/MotiveDiary/README.md

 # Motive Diary

+# Challenges

+Created CRUD web application using React and Supabase.
+Material UI was used for the appearance to create a unified look and feel.
+I also used Recoil for state management and touched on the latest skills.

+# Description

 Motive Diary is a diary application that will help you meet your challenges.
 Set goals and record your daily progress.
 You can easily review your progress.